Streampunk/macadam/README.md

 Prototype bindings to link [Node.js](http://nodejs.org/) and the Blackmagic Desktop Video SDK, enabling asynchronous capture and playback to and from [Blackmagic Design](https://www.blackmagicdesign.com/) devices via a simple Javascript API.

 This is prototype software and is not yet suitable for production use.
-Currently supported platforms are Mac and Windows.
-Linux support is now available but is experimental and the `getFirstDevice()` call does not work as expected.
+Linux is now a fully supported platform.
+However, please note that Blackmagic USB3 devices are not supported under Linux.

 Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style BlackMagic binding.